 Syntax Description src-mac Compare the source MAC address in the Ethernet header against the sender MAC address in the ARP body.
 This check is performed on both ARP requests and responses.
 When enabled, packets with different MAC addresses are classified as invalid and are dropped. dst-mac Compare the destination MAC address in the Ethernet header against the target MAC address in ARP body.
 This check is performed for ARP responses.
-When enabled, packets with different MAC addresses are classified as invalid and are dropped. ip Compare the ARP body for invalid and unexpected IP addresses.
+When enabled, packets with different MAC addresses are classified as invalid and are dropped. ір Compare the ARP body for invalid and unexpected IP addresses.
 Addresses include 0.0.0.0, 255.255.255.255, and all IP multicast addresses.
 Sender IP addresses are compared in all ARP requests and responses.
-Target IP addresses are checked only in ARP responses.

-No checks are performed.

-You must specify at least one of the keywords.
-Each command overrides the configuration of the previous command; that is, if a command enables src-mac and dst-mac validations, and a second command enables IP validation only, the src-mac and dst-mac validations are disabled as a result of the second command.
+Target IP addresses are checked only in ARP responses. allow-zeros Modifies the IP validation test so that ARPs with a sender address of 0.0.0.0 (ARP probes) are not denied.
+Defaults No checks are performed.
+Command Modes Global configu iration Command History Release Modification 12.2(25)EX This command was introduced.
+12.2(37)SE The allow-zero keyword was added.
+Usage Guidelines previous comm ify at least one of the keywords.
+Each command overrides the configuration of the nand; that is, if a command enables src-mac and dst-mac validations, and a second oles IP validation only, the src-mac and dst-mac validations are disabled as a result of the nd.